 Cosmetic dentistry has come a long way since American-born dentist Newell Sill Jenkins first introduced it in the 1800s.
 Back then it was an obscure practice that was shunned by many in the field of dentistry.

-Every year thousands of people's confidence is restored by cosmetic dentistry procedures, and with materials and techniques improving yearly, the smile makeovers produced by cosmetic dentist are becoming more natural as time goes on.
+Every year thousands of people's confidence is restored by cosmetic dentistry procedures, and with materials and techniques improving yearly, the smile makeovers produced by cosmetic dentists are becoming more natural as time goes on.

 Another great trend in the field of cosmetic dentistry is an overall reduction in patient recovery times.
 This is being enhanced by the use of special tools like lasers and techniques that help preserve large amounts of the natural tooth structure.